 I know that, in historical times, certain deities have often been venerated in caves.
 For instance, in ancient Greece, the god Pan was often worshipped in caves.
 My guess is that some prehistoric peoples probably also worshipped certain deities or spirits in association with caves and it is likely as a result of this sort of veneration that we have so many cave paintings.
 I don’t think caves were ever the primary place of worship, but I do suspect that people in prehistoric times probably sometimes worshipped in them.

 Some caves do show evidence that people inhabited them for extended periods of time.
-For instance, Franchthi Cave in southeastern Argolis, Greece, appears to have been seasonally occupied or visited by small groups of people almost continuously from around 38,000 BC until around 3,000 BC.
+For instance, Franchthi Cave in southeastern Argolis, Greece, appears to have been seasonally occupied or visited by small groups of people almost continuously from around 38,000 BCE until around 3,000 BCE.
 Similarly, Theopetra Cave in Thessalia, Greece shows evidence of having been regularly occupied or visited by small groups of people from the early Middle Paleolithic until the end of the Neolithic.

 In other words, it is clear that some people did indeed live in or at least regularly visit caves during prehistoric times, but there was never any point in time when living in caves was ever common.
 The people who spent a lot of time in caves were exceptions to the overall norm.